 How to Add Dashes to SSN in Excel (6 Methods)

-Microsoft Excel offers multiple ways to add dashes to the social security numbers (SSNs).
-You can use formulas or Format Cells dialog box to add dashes to an SSN.
+Microsoft Excel offers multiple ways to add dashes to social security numbers (SSNs).
+You can use formulas or the Format Cells dialog box to add dashes to an SSN.
 In this article, you will learn 6 methods to add dashes to an SSN in Excel with ease.

 1. Use the TEXT Function to Add Dashes to SSN in Excel